-- 1. Land at Park Crescent, Midhurst is allocated for the development of between 8 and 12 residential dwellings (class C3 use).
+- Land at Park Crescent, Midhurst is allocated for the development of between 8 and 12 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) Vehicular and pedestrian access should be provided to the site through the adjacent allocation site Land at Lamberts Lane (Policy SD82); - b) All necessary vehicular parking should be provided on-site to avoid additional on street parking in local roads; - c) Protection and enhancement of existing mature trees within the site; and - d) To demonstrate that there would be no likely significant effect on the Singleton and Cocking Tunnels Special Area of Conservation. - 2.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) Vehicular and pedestrian access should be provided to the site through the adjacent allocation site Land at Lamberts Lane (Policy SD81); - b) All necessary vehicular parking should be provided on-site to avoid additional on street parking in local roads; - c) Protection and enhancement of existing mature trees within the site; - d) To demonstrate that there would be no likely significant effect on the Singleton & Cocking Tunnels SAC; and - e) Provision of a site specific SFRA that considers the flood risk to access and egress. - 2.
 In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Additional planting should be undertaken at site boundaries; and - b) Minimise hard surfaced areas on site.